BananiumLabs/LaunchHacksSite/README.md

 Website for LaunchHacks I, which took place in April 2019.

-Unfortunately, LaunchHacks has been discontinued, and thus this website has been archived at https://launchhacks.bananiumlabs.com.
+Since LaunchHacks has completed, this website has been archived at https://launchhacks.bananiumlabs.com.
 We'd like to thank all of our wonderful sponsors, mentors, judges, participants, and team members who made LaunchHacks I awesome!

 ## Running locally